kubernetes-hy/kubernetes-hy.github.io/pages/part5/part5.md

 {% include_relative exercises/5_01.html %}

+## Service Meshes ##

+Very often you'll hear about a concept "Service Mesh".
+Service meshes are quite complex and have a large feature set.
+We could have started using one multiple times before to implement features we've implemented without it.
+The following video by Microsoft Developer is an excellent walkthrough of all of the features a service mesh has.

+<iframe width="560" height="315" src="https://www.youtube.com/watch?v=izVWk7rYqWI" frameborder="0" allow="accelerometer; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

+For traffic incoming, outgoing and between services it can:

+- Secure the communication
+- Manage traffic
+- Monitor traffic, sending logs and metrics to e.g. Prometheus

+So a service mesh is an **extremely** powerful tool.
+If we started using service mesh like Istio in part 1 we may have been able to skip using traefik, skip some of our DIY monitoring solutions, and achieved canary releases without Argo Rollouts.
+On the other hand, we did do all that without a service meshes.

+Let's install a service mesh and test the features

+// TODO install service mesh

+// TODO exercise

 ## Beyond Kubernetes ##

 Finally as Kubernetes is a platform we'll go over a few popular building blocks that use Kubernetes.

 [OpenShift](https://en.wikipedia.org/wiki/OpenShift) is an "enterprise" Kubernetes ([Red Hat OpenShift Overview](https://developers.redhat.com/products/openshift/overview)).
 Claiming that you don't have Kubernetes because you have OpenShift would be equal to claiming ["I don't have an engine.
 I have a car!"](https://www.openshift.com/blog/enterprise-kubernetes-with-openshift-part-one).
-For other options for production-ready Kubernetes see [Rancher](https://rancher.com/), which you might have seen before in this url [https://github.com/rancher/k3d](https://github.com/rancher/k3d), and [Anthos GKE](https://cloud.google.com/anthos/gke), which might also sound familiar.
+For other options for production-ready Kubernetes see [Rancher](https://rancher.com/), which you might have seen before in this page [https://github.com/rancher/k3d](https://github.com/rancher/k3d), and [Anthos GKE](https://cloud.google.com/anthos/gke), which might also sound familiar.
 They are all options when you're making the crucial decision between which Kubernetes distribution you want or would you like to use a managed service.

 TODO: Exercise for comparing platforms